adelazalewski/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A: 1.functions reach out and grab and use variables(WHEN NEEDED) that are not defined inside the function itself but on the global scope/outer scope, BUT 2.
+A CLOSURE IS LIKE A BACKPACK THAT LOOKS AND TAKES(USES)THE VARIABLE THAT IS "STORED" INSIDE ALREADY, IN THE LOCAL EXECUTING CONTEXT/SCOPE AND ONCE THE FUNCTION IS DONE IT PUTS IT BACK IN THE BACKPACK(keeps it in memory), AND IS NOT BEING DELETED ONCE THE FUNCTUION IS DONE

 2. Study the following code, then answer the questions below.

 ```js